maarten-pennings/P2000/readme.md

 However, as I discovered, some programs ask `Are you sure [y/n]?` and they do not accept (uppercase) `Y`.

-BASIC 1.1 NL starts in mix mode, but the BASIC 1.0 UK starts in allcaps mode.
+BASIC 1.1 NL starts in mix mode, but the BASIC 1.0 UK starts in all-caps mode.

 ### Special characters